In this expository article, you’ll see what to expect in your next Personal Training job interview and much more.

 Interviews take a lot of different formats, from taking people around the gym for a sample workout to formal interview boards.

-Make sure you know what to expect in advance so you can be as prepared as possible.
+Ensure you know what to expect in advance to be as prepared as possible.

 The organization interviewing you should provide you with all the information you need.